Skip to main content

 5. An approval or decline is provided back in the response (Bank of America provides a PAN token in every authorization response).

 A Demonstration & Certification Environment (DCE) is available, giving developers the ability to test their integration in a test environment prior to going live with a website.
 For HPP and Checkout API integrations, Secure Acceptance profiles and security keys are required in order to send transactions to the test environment.
 Microform Integration and CNP Integration Toolkit integrations require security keys.
-There are separate endpoint URLs for each integration method that are used for DCE.
+To learn more about the DCE and generating security keys, refer to Demonstration & Certification Environment (DCE) Testing.

 Did you find this article helpful?